cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

     * *Amazon AWS*

-        1. Go to the [Cloudify download page](http://cloudify.co/download/) and choose a Cloudify Enterprise or Community Manager AMI.
+        1. Go to the [Cloudify download page](http://cloudify.co/download/) and select a Cloudify Enterprise or Community Manager AMI.
         1. Start an AWS instance:

             1. From the AMI page, click on the image in your preferred region